Ismat-Samadov/RockPaperScissors/README.md

 - Scissors cut Paper.
 - Paper covers Rock.

-Choose your move and see if you can beat the computer!
+Choose your move by clicking on the corresponding button, and see if you can beat the computer!